GUIDE: What are the steps to choose an ERP for a service company?

 Step 1

-Narrowing the field of possibilities
+Restrict the field of possibilities

 Prepare your specifications to compare ERPs

 To make a foolproof comparison and make the best choice, you can create a benchmark document to review all the topics that matter to your company.
-To make your job easier, we have listed the different topics to review, and the questions you can ask.
+To make your work easier, we have listed the different topics to review, and the questions you can ask.

 1. The main points to study on the functionalities

-Management of the planning and resource planning of the teams
+Planning management and resource planning teams

-• assigning employees to projects and cases
+• to assign employees to projects and businesses

 • to calculate load indicators such as staff activity rate, TACI, ...

-Questions you can ask about this topic:
+Questions you can ask on this topic:

 • Is skills management integrated?